 All in all, it’s best to steer clear of image-only campaigns.

-Up to 70% of emails sent are now opened on a mobile device, and this number will only continue to grow.
+Over 70% of emails sent are now opened on a mobile device, and this number will only continue to grow.
 Ideally, you should be using a fixed responsive layout, a fluid layout, or a combination of the two to ensure you’re not standing out for all the wrong reasons.
-The right format for your email can vary from campaign to campaign, but with dotmailer’s EasyEditor and responsive templates, choosing the best design for you can save time and energy.
+The right format for your email can vary from campaign to campaign, but with dotdigital’s drag-and-drop email builder and responsive templates, choosing the best design for you can save time and energy.

-Ideally, you want to keep unsubscribers to a minimum, but this aim should be realized in your marketing strategy, and not by holding people hostage.
+Ideally, you want to keep unsubscribes to a minimum, but this aim should be realized in your marketing strategy, and not by holding people hostage.

 Without a clear unsubscribe option, your email is more likely to be marked as spam, which could damage your reputation and your chances of continuing your email campaign.